Pork Roast Recipe

 It doesn’t take much to turn a humble pork shoulder into a succulent, juicy pork roast dinner.
 But, there are a few key ingredients, which I’ll cover below.
 Scroll to the recipe card after the post for a printable list with the full amounts.

-- Pork Shoulder – I use boneless pork shoulder.
-This cut of pork is great for slow roasting in the oven.
+- Boneless Pork Shoulder: This cut of pork is great for slow roasting in the oven.

-- Olive Oil – Rubbing the pork with a good-quality cooking oil, like olive oil, helps the outside brown up nicely in the heat.
+- Olive Oil: Rubbing the pork with a good-quality cooking oil helps the outside brown up nicely.

-- Seasonings – I use garlic powder, salt, and black pepper.
-If you’d like to sweeten it, add a tablespoon or two of brown sugar to the dry rub.
+- Seasonings: I use garlic powder, salt, and black pepper.
+To sweeten it, add 1 to 2 tablespoons of brown sugar to the dry rub.

-- Apple Juice – Apples and pork are a match made in culinary heaven.
-You can use regular apple juice, or I sometimes take inspiration from my apple cider-braised pork shoulder and use fresh apple cider when it’s in season.
+- Apple Juice: Apples and pork are a great match.
+You can use regular apple juice, or take inspiration from my apple cider-braised pork shoulder and use fresh apple cider.

-- White Wine – I like Chardonnay or Pinot Grigio, but any dry white wine works.
-You can also use sherry or replace the wine with chicken broth if you’d rather cook without alcohol.
+- White Wine: I like Chardonnay or Pinot Grigio, but any dry white wine works.
+You can also use sherry or replace the alcohol with chicken broth.

-- Fresh Orange – Juice ½ of an orange.
+- Fresh Orange: Juice half of an orange.

-- Roasting Vegetables – My favorites for this pork roast recipe are chopped shallots, carrots, and Yukon gold potatoes.
-You can use any vegetables with similar roasting times.
-Other good options are butternut squash, acorn squash, and beets.
-Fresh garlic cloves work perfectly, too.
+- Roasting Vegetables: For this pork roast recipe, I use chopped shallots, carrots, and Yukon gold potatoes.
+You can use any vegetables with similar roasting times, like butternut squash, acorn squash, and beets.
+Fresh garlic cloves, too.

 How to Cook a Pork Roast in the Oven

 Slow roasting is the best way to bring out the juiciness and flavor in a hefty pork shoulder.
+Save the quick cooking for pork steaks.
 Here’s how to get this pork roast with vegetables seasoned and in the oven in just a few easy steps:

 - Prepare the pork.
 First, rub the pork shoulder all over with olive oil and season with garlic powder, salt, and pepper.
-Before you get it into the oven, quickly brown the pork in a skillet.
+Then, brown the pork in a skillet.

 - Assemble.
 Nestle your seared pork shoulder into a roasting pan or a large Dutch oven – you don’t need to use a roasting rack – and pour over the wine and apple juice.
 Squeeze orange juice over the top and add the fresh herbs.

 - Roast.
-Roast the pork in a 350ºF oven under aluminum foil.
+Roast the pork in a 350ºF oven wrapped in aluminum foil.
 Around the 2-hour mark, add your veggies to the bottom of the pan and around the meat.
-Cover the roast again, and return it to the oven for another 1 ½-2 hours.
+Cover the roast again, and return it to the oven for another 1½-2 hours.

 - Rest.
 Once your pork roast is out of the oven, you’ll want to let it rest for 15 minutes or so before you slice it.
 Don’t skip this step!
 Just like cooking chicken or steak, resting lets all the juices redistribute throughout the meat for extra succulent slices.